Luka Modric injury: Ballon d'Or winner adds to Real Madrid's injury woes with thigh problem | Goal.com

 Brahim Diaz has also been sidelined, while Marco Asensio saw his season ended by an untimely knee ligament injury.

-Among the others to have endured fitness struggles are Benjamin Mendy, Thibaut Courtois, Mariano Diaz, Sergio Ramos, Rodrygo, Eden Hazard, James Rodriguez and Isco.
+Among the others to have endured fitness struggles are Ferland Mendy, Thibaut Courtois, Mariano Diaz, Sergio Ramos, Rodrygo, Eden Hazard, James Rodriguez and Isco.

 Of those brought into the Bernabeu during the summer transfer window, only Eder Militao has steered clear of injury.